starkAhmed43/MAD-1-Final-Project/README.md

 Final Project towards completion of the Modern Application Development 1 course of the IITM BS Degree in Data Science &amp; Applications

-To run the flashcard app, open a terminal inside the folder "Flashcard App".
+To run the flashcard app, open a terminal here.

+Install the requirements: pip install -r requirements.txt

 Then run the file called main.py. (i.e. python main.py)